 In 2008, Martha Maresh and Steve Mikami began construction on the Powell Hill Winery.
 Named after the original pioneer family who farmed the land, the winery sits at the highest point of Maresh Vineyard with a view to the Cascades.
 Completed in time for the 2011 vintage, it is the first of its kind on the farm.
 Well placed within a mile of all vineyards, this proximity allows more intimate knowledge of each particular site throughout the seasons and a greater understanding of the sense of places.

 Destemmed in 1¼ ton lots, Jim’s light touch in the winery allows the intrinsic character of the wine to blossom.
 Passive temperature management ensures spontaneous fermentation proceeds and is monitored and guided by sensory analysis, gentle extraction techniques and low peak temperatures.
-Immediately upon reaching dryness, the lots are gently pressed in a half-ton wood bladder press and settle 2-4 weeks before being transferred to 5%-10% new French Oak barrels for 14-18 months.
+Immediately upon reaching dryness, the lots are gently pressed and settled 2-4 weeks before being transferred to 5%-10% new French Oak barrels for 12-20 months.
 They are only racked to prepare for bottling.

 Focusing on purity, precision and freshness, the Chardonnay from Arterberry Maresh is built to age.
-Whole clusters of Chardonnay are gently pressed and see an extended settling period before being racked to 10%-15% new French oak barrels for fermentation.
-Malolactic proceeds naturally and is followed by a 16-month elevage on wholly undisturbed lees then it’s finished in stainless steel tanks for 3 to 6 months.
+Whole clusters of Chardonnay are gently pressed and see an extended settling period before being racked to 10%-50% new French oak barrels for fermentation.
+Malolactic proceeds naturally and is followed by a 12-month elevage on wholly undisturbed lees then it’s finished in stainless steel tanks for 3 to 6 months.